Retiring to Fuerteventura – How We Did It

 I made 23 full car load trips to the local recycling centre.
 We also sold things we didn’t need on Ebay and gave some things to charity shops.

-Fortunately, when we moved in, I made the decision to only put suitcases and Christmas decorations in the loft.
-That was because when we moved out of our previous house everything that came out of the loft, apart from those two items, went straight to the tip.
+Fortunately, when we moved in, I made the decision only to put suitcases and Christmas decorations in the loft.
+That was because when we moved out of our previous house, everything that came out of the loft, apart from those two items, went straight to the tip.

 Packing up our life

 Packing everything up when moving to Fuerteventura took much longer than expected, even though we started weeks before we were due to leave.
 Every box and item of furniture had to be numbered.
-Then it had to be entered on a manifest, together with a description of the contents and the dimensions.
+Then, it had to be entered on a manifest, together with a description of the contents and the dimensions.

 We began to run out of time.
 By midnight, the day before everything was being collected, we had hardly started packing up the garage contents.
-Sue helped until 1am then went to bed and I ended up in there all night to get everything done.
-It was pretty chilly in there I must admit.
+Sue helped until 1am then went to bed, and I ended up in there all night to get everything done.
+It was pretty chilly in there, I must admit.

 Expats in Spain - Retirement in the sun